Essen, Belgium

-Essen ([ˈɛsə(n)]) is a town and municipality in the Belgian province of Antwerp.
-As of september 2022, the municipality had 19,029 inhabitants.
-The municipality is bordered on three sides by the Netherlands.
-Essen belongs to the electoral canton of Brecht and the judicial canton of Kapellen.
-The municipality is located in the Noorderkempen.
+Essen ([ˈɛsə(n)]) is a town and municipality in the Belgian province of Antwerp, notable for being bordered by the Netherlands on three sides.
+As of September 2022, it has a population of 19,029 residents.
+The town belongs to both the electoral canton of Brecht and the judicial canton of Kapellen and is situated in the region of Noorderkempen.